 If you're in the market for an immersion blender, I highly recommend this model from Cuisinart.
 I have had mine for almost 10 years and it gets a lot of use.
 It works as well as the day I opened it and it can go in the dishwasher.
 Win!

-How long does homemade broccoli cheese soup last?
+How long does homemade broccoli cheddar soup last?

 As long as you keep your leftovers refrigerated in a closed container, this soup will last at least 4 days.
 The flavor is actually better on day 2, in my opinion.